Summary

 Enabling Cowork in Claude Desktop

-- Open the Claude desktop app (not the browser version — Cowork requires the native application).
+- Open the Claude desktop app (not the browser version; Cowork requires the native application).

 - Navigate to Settings → Feature Previews.

-- Restart the app if prompted.
+- Restart the application if prompted.

 Method 1: Direct Computer Use with Cowork